Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ### Textures and Detail Level

 ### Size of Similar Objects
-The same cue as perspective distortion/linear perspective and familiar size above.
-I want to draw emphasis on objects that may not be of a *known* size, but of some size that we establish *within the environment*, and by repeating this same object around the environment, it's size becomes an indicator of depth.
+The same cue as perspective distortion/linear perspective and familiar size, taken together.
+I want to draw emphasis on objects that may not be of a *known* size, but of some size that we establish *within the environment*.
+By repeating this same object around the environment, size becomes an indicator of depth.

-The human figures in this image very clearly solidify it's perspective and scale.
+The human figures in this image clearly ground it's perspective and scale.
 ![Image of Denver](images/denver.jpg)

 Notable examples: people, windows, streetlamps, vehicles, and so on.

-Consider the tables/table lamps in the above image of the Library
+Consider the tables/table lamps in the above image of the Law Library

 The below image doesn't have very many depth cues.
 The metal bridge is ambiguously sized and out of frame, the road doesn't quite have all the markings of a normal street (of known size) (it's clearly smaller, it's a bike path), and turns and twists obscure any clear vanishing points.
-The strongest indicator of depth is the fencing, and the repetition of the fencing gives us a sense for how far away the red building is.
+The strongest indicator of depth is the fencing, (ambiguous within a range) and the repetition of the fencing gives us a sense for how far away the red building is.
 We can more accurately estimate the distance to the building than estimate the width of the bike path.

 ![Image of Railings](images/railings.jpg)